 What are your signature strengths?

 Signature strengths are the strongest or most prominent in your strengths profile.
-Ultimately, they are likely to be the strengths that matter most to you, that are most central to your identity.
-There are important for mental wellness and positive psychology.
+Ultimately, they’re likely to be the strengths that matter most to you, that are most central to your identity.
+They’re important for mental wellness and positive psychology.
 They’re how we love to interact with the world and gain the most meaning from it.

 What’s your personality type?

-A personality test is a method of assessing human personality constructs.
-Most personality assessment instruments are in fact introspective self-report questionnaire measures or reports from life records such as rating scales
+A personality test is a technique of measuring human personality.
+Most personality assessment tools are in fact introspective self-report questionnaire measures.

 Educating yourself for mental wellness and positive psychology

-Want to improve your mental wellbeing or increase your awareness of complex mental health issues?
-Get mental health training or explore the science and psychology behind human development with our online mental health and psychology courses.
+Want to improve your mental well-being or increase your awareness of complex mental health issues?
+Get mental health training or explore the science and psychology behind human development with some online mental health and psychology courses.

 From de-mystifying subconscious mind to understanding the science of happiness, check out some FREE online courses available that I’ve to offer.

-The idea of mental wellness and positive psychology have led to the development of several key concepts.
+The idea of mental wellness and positive psychology have led to the progress of numerous important concepts.
 These have proven to be highly therapeutic for people with depression and anxiety.
 Some studies show that a lack of positivity may contribute to a low or depressed mood.